Vatican urged to reveal status of ousted US archbishop

 St. Paul and Minneapolis Archbishop Bernard Hebda wrote a remarkable letter to his flock Friday in which he revealed he sent the Vatican in 2016 a new allegation of improprieties with minors against retired Archbishop John Nienstedt.

+It was not immediately clear if the alleged incident in Germany was ever investigated.
+Nienstedt has denied the allegation.

-County prosecutors informed Hebda of the allegation, he said.
+County prosecutors informed Hebda of the allegation in 2016.
 It accused Nienstedt of inviting two minors to his hotel room in 2005 at a Vatican-organized youth rally in Germany to change out of wet clothes, the archbishop wrote.

 Hebda said Nienstedt "then proceeded to undress in front of them and invited them to do the same."
 He noted that Nienstedt denied the allegation.

-Nienstedt was forced to resign as archbishop after Minnesota prosecutors charged the Twin Cities archdiocese with failing to protect children from a predator priest who was later convicted of molesting two boys.
+Nienstedt resigned as archbishop after Minnesota prosecutors charged the Twin Cities archdiocese with failing to protect children from a predator priest who was later convicted of molesting two boys.

 Nienstedt was one of the first U.S. bishops known to have been forced from office for botching sex abuse investigations.
 He also faced allegations of engaging in inappropriate sexual behavior with adults.
-He denied misconduct, and the archdiocese hired two law firms to investigate, but the results were never made public.
+He denied misconduct, and the archdiocese hired two law firms to investigate those claims in 2014, but the results were never made public.

 Hebda said as far as he knew, the Vatican suspended the 2014 investigation when Nienstedt resigned in June 2015.
-He called for a resolution to that probe, and for information about the alleged World Youth Day incident.
+He called for a resolution to that probe, and for information about the alleged World Youth Day incident, which he learned about after Nienstedt's resignation.

 "My opinion is this allegation needs to be fully addressed before a definitive resolution of Archbishop Nienstedt's suitability for ministry can be made," Hebda wrote.